backlineint/bpi-11ty/src/til/configuring-the-11ty-image-plugin.md

 Adding classes.

 Substantially simpler than Gatsby image (although I think this is changing), but can still do a lot of the sharp things.

+Had to write images directly to output directory to get around .gitignore issues.